ElizabethHarmon/ebu-norm/README.md

 In the case of `ebu-norm`, this takes place post-limiting to ensure that the exact integrated value is reached.
 Files are written to a sub-folder with suffix added to filename.

-N.B. `loudmax-norm` is ebu-norm but using Loudmax as the sole limiter instead of the compand chain.
+N.B. `loudmax-norm` and `lsp-norm` are essentially `ebu-norm` but using Loudmax or LSP limiter respectively as the sole limiter instead of the compand chain.
 A major benefit is being able to get very close to, or precisely hit, -1 dBTP.
-It probably goes without saying that `loudmax-norm` requires Loudmax LADSPA be installed in `/usr/lib/ladspa`.
-A user-friendly LMO varible near top of the script is to allow for the more transparent / less aggressive Loudmax limiting algorithm.
-Essentially, if you find you have true peak overage with problematic files, try setting LMO to -1.2 or even -1.5.
+It probably goes without saying that `loudmax-norm` and `lsp-norm` require Loudmax and LSP Plugins LADSPA to be installed in `/usr/lib/ladspa`.
+A user-friendly varible near top of each script is present to allow for the more transparent / less aggressive Loudmax or LSP limiting algorithms.
+Essentially, if you find you have true peak overage with problematic files, try setting the variables to -1.2 or even -1.5.

 ### Usage:
 ```shell